-New section 98E permits the Attorney General to make information management protocols and requires the Attorney General to seek the advice of the Privacy Commissioner when making them.
-Agencies that collect, use or disclose information under new section 98C must comply with these protocols.
-The protocols will also contain recommended privacy standards for non-government support services and will prohibit the disclosure of information to services that do not adopt those standards.
-The imposition of the privacy protocols on nongovernment support services that receive information from government agencies under these provisions is required as a safeguard of that information.
+New section 98E in item [1] of schedule 1 to the bill permits the Attorney General to make it information management protocols, and requires the Attorney General to seek the advice of the Privacy Commissioner when making them.
+Agencies who collect, use or disclose information under new section 98C must comply with the protocols.
+The protocols also will contain recommended privacy standards for non-government support services and will prohibit the disclosure of information to services that do not adopt those standards.
+The imposition of the privacy protocols on non-government support services that receive information from government agencies under these provisions is required as a safeguard of that information.
 Non-government organisations, which are not subject to New South Wales privacy legislation, need to be able to protect adequately the personal information of both primary persons and associated respondents.

-The protocols will deal with matters such as procedures for gaining consent from the primary person, the handling and storage of information, the sharing of information between agencies and non-government support services, a complaints-handling procedure if any of the required privacy standards are breached, and compliance audits.
-The protocols will be developed in consultation with the public sector agencies that provide domestic violence support services, as well as relevant non-government support services.
-These amendments will provide a framework for the sharing of vital information relating to victims and alleged perpetrators of domestic violence, allowing agencies and non-government support services to collaborate to respond appropriately to the needs of victims of domestic violence in New South Wales.
+The protocols will deal with matters such as procedures for gaining consent from the primary person, the handling and storage of information, the sharing of information between agencies and non-government support services, a complaints handling procedure, if any of the required privacy standards are breached, and compliance audits.
+The protocols will be developed in consultation with the public sector agencies that provide domestic violence support services as well as relevant non-government support services.
+The amendments that will be effected by the bill provide a framework for sharing vital information relating to victims and alleged perpetrators of domestic violence.
+They will allow agencies and non-government support services to collaborate and respond appropriately to the needs of victims of domestic violence in New South Wales.
 I commend the bill to the House.